-alue of Academic Libraries Academic libraries demonstrate alignment with and impact on institutional outcomes. udent Learning Advance innovative practices and environments that transform student learning. П Research and Scholarly Environment
+Value of Academic Libraries Goal: Academic libraries demonstrate alignment with and impact on institutional outcomes.

+Goal: Advance innovative practices and environments that transform student learning.

 Electronic submission is preferred for all Board actions.
-If electronic submission of the entire document is not possible, please send the Action Form to ACRL Program Officer Allison Payne electronically at apayne@ala.org and the remainder in hard copy.
+If electronic submission of the entire document is not possible, please send the Action Form to ACRL Program Officer Allison Payne electronically at apayne@ala.org and the remainder in hard copy. • Page 1 Goal: Librarians accelerate the transition to more open and equitable systems of scholarship.